 On my second attempt, finally reaching the three crosses, I made it to the top.
 “Le Rocher Des Trois Croix” The three crosses mark the summit of the rock.
 Erected in 1991, they are a homage to three painters Giotto, Grünewald and El Greco.

 The views are beautiful.
-Sitting for a while, at the top, I had time to admire the views.
-In the distance Frejus, Esterel, The Argens Valleys and in the far distance the Alps.
-After a picnic, we decided to make our way back down.
+Sitting for a while, at the top, you can admire the distant views of Frejus, Esterel, The Argens Valleys and in the very far distance the Alps.
+It’s the perfect place to take a picnic and relax a bit before making your way back down.

 The rock sits between two towns, Roquebrune sur argens and Le Muy.
-Due to the size of the rock, there’s substantial distance between the two towns.
-Unfortunately, my sense of direction sucks and we somehow managed to walk down the other side of the Rocher de Roqubrune and ended up in Le Muy instead.
+Due to the size of the Rocher du Roquebrune, there’s substantial distance between the two towns.
+You can easily get lost on the way back down and end up in a completely different town (as we did).

-Surprisingly, walking down the rock, the Le Muy way, was actually a lot safer and easier.
+Surprisingly, walking down the rocher, the Le Muy way, was actually a lot safer and easier.
 There was a lot less climbing up and over rock ledges and it has more of a structured path.
 However, the fatal direction error added almost an hour extra getting to the bottom of the rock.
 In addition to that, we spent another 2 hours walking back round to the Roquebrune Sur Argens side.
-I really needed a wee by this point.
+So if you have a weak bladder, I suggest you swat up on your directional skills, and don’t make the same mistake.

 Need to cool down?